nielslerches/flask-react-parcel-starter/README.md

 # flask-parcel-starter
-Starter for Flask apps using parcel-bundler for bundling.
+Starter for Flask apps with react frontend using parcel-bundler for bundling.